Pasha-Makarenko/Weather/README.md

 ### 1. Environment Configuration

-Edit the `.env.dev` file with your configuration
+Edit the `.env.dev` file with your configuration and edit `frontend/src/environments/environment.ts` (only for development)

 ### 2. Install Dependencies